evanx/jsbin/hydratePromises/readme.md

 ## Hydrating React component state from promises

-Consider a rather trivial component which fetches data from some endpoints, to render some static content.
+Consider a rather trivial component which fetches data from some endpoints, to render some content.

 Sure, there's Flux, Relay/GraphQL and what have you.